articulate.

 How can physiotherapy help with Osteoarthritis of the Knee?

 Physiotherapy plays a crucial role in managing osteoarthritis of the knee by helping to reduce pain, improve function, and enhance the overall quality of life for individuals with this condition.
-A physiotherapist can design a personalized treatment plan to address the specific needs and limitations of the patient.
+A physiotherapist can design a personalised treatment plan to address the specific needs and limitations of the patient.
 Here's how physiotherapy can help with osteoarthritis of the knee:

-1. Pain Management: Physiotherapists use various techniques to alleviate pain, including manual therapy (such as joint mobilization and soft tissue massage), modalities like heat or cold therapy, and electrical stimulation.
+1. Pain Management: Physiotherapists use various techniques to alleviate pain, including manual therapy (such as joint mobilisation and soft tissue massage), modalities like heat or cold therapy, and electrical stimulation.
 They can also educate patients on pain-relief strategies, such as using assistive devices like canes or braces.

 2. Exercise Prescription: A tailored exercise program is a fundamental component of physiotherapy for knee osteoarthritis.
 These exercises focus on strengthening the muscles around the knee, especially the quadriceps, hamstrings, and calf muscles.
 Stronger muscles provide better support to the joint, reducing pain and improving stability.